banfts/banfts-client/README.md

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+## Licensing
+`banfts-client` is licensed under the AGPLv3.
+See the LICENSE file for more information.
+Obviously, we do not hold the copyright to the third party modules `src/static/modules/b58.js` and `src/static/modules/banano.js`, which are licensed under their respective licenses, (DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE for [b58.js](https://gist.github.com/diafygi/90a3e80ca1c2793220e5) and the MIT license for banano.js).

 ## Contributing

 Please make sure to test any PRs - and also run `npm run build` to make sure the site will be able to be built and deployed.
 Since the client is meant to deployed as a static site, some Sveltekit features, namely anything requiring a server, obviously will not be able to be used.